RP592/itworksglobal-landing-page/README.md

-# solutions-guyana-landing-page
+# IT Works Global - Landing page
-An elegant landing page for solutions Guyana
+An elegant landing page for IT Works Global